 6. Variance Report

-A restaurant inventory management system is ideally equipped with these inventory spreadsheets that would give you a detailed picture of your stock and inventory consumption.
+A restaurant inventory management system is ideally equipped with the spreadsheets for restaurants that would give you a detailed picture of your stock and inventory consumption.

-Now, the most important thing to do is to keep a close watch on these restaurant inventory spreadsheets and reports to keep track your stock consumption and wastage.
+Now, the most important thing to do is to keep a close watch on these restaurant inventory spreadsheets and reports to keep track of your stock consumption and wastage.
+You can do this with the help of a smart restaurant POS system that generates these reports for you in an easy to understand format.